Amolraut638/roxiler-rating-app/README.md

 A full-stack store rating application with role-based access control.
 Users browse and rate stores, Store Owners monitor their store performance, and System Administrators manage the entire platform.

 **Live Demo:** https://roxiler-rating-app.vercel.app
-> ⚠️ Replace this URL with the actual deployed URL after deployment.

 ---